mlopes/marco-lopes.com/articles/_posts/2019/2019-06-04-The-Case-For-Exceptions.md

 This is, in my opinion, the reasonable use for an exception, to deal with a code-path that can't be prevented, but should never be triggered.
 If for some reason it is triggered, that's really exceptional, and we want to know about it.
-Anything else, is using exceptions for control flow, and it's a design smell.
+Anything else, is using exceptions for control flow, and it's a design smell and as to be used wisely as it strongly affects the maintainability of a codebase.